axeljavier-alvarez/listastablasyformularios.github.io/README.md

 ### Features
-Project done in INTECAP part of the full stack development course, the proyect is about html and css aplication about:
+Project done in INTECAP part of the full stack development course, the project is about:
 - input of links and videos.
 - make tables and enter information into tables
 - combine the cells of the tables.